-Engineers invited to help shape Clemson University’s advanced manufacturing programs
+Engineers help shape Clemson University’s advanced manufacturing programs

-Engineering and industry professionals are invited to a series of workshops in Greenville on Feb.
+Engineering and industry professionals attended a series of workshops in Greenville on Feb.
 5 that will help shape the education and research programs that prepare students for careers in advanced manufacturing.

-The Cornerstone Workshops on Product Lifecycle Management (PLM) and on University-Level Education Opportunities will be held in the TD Gallery at the Clemson University International Center for Automotive Engineering.
+The Cornerstone Workshops on Product Lifecycle Management (PLM) and on University-Level Education Opportunities was held in the TD Gallery at the Clemson University International Center for Automotive Research.

-The workshops are helping launch the industrial consortium branch of Clemson’s new Product Lifecycle Management Center, said John Wagner, the center’s director and a professor of mechanical engineering.
+These workshops helped launch the industrial consortium branch of Clemson’s new Product Lifecycle Management Center, said John Wagner, the center’s director and a professor of mechanical engineering.

-The Feb.
-5 workshops will include an opening plenary speaker, breakout sessions, panel discussions and a closing reception.
-Topics may include common core research needs, identification of digital skills required in design and manufacture, types of training certificates that should be available, what educational topics students should be exposed to, and the best manner of delivering learning concepts.
+Breakout sessions and panel discussions covered topics including types of training certificates that should be available, what educational topics students should be exposed to, and the best manner of delivering learning concepts.

 The Product Lifecycle Management Center is part of the Clemson University Center for Advanced Manufacturing, led by Mark Johnson.

-“The sessions are partnership and feedback opportunities by the Center for Advanced Manufacturing,” Johnson said.
-“They are intended to ensure Clemson programs are best-in-class at preparing students for professional careers in industry, so they will be ready to contribute on day one and to be leaders throughout their careers.
-I look forward to a vigorous and productive discussion.”
+“The sessions were partnership and feedback opportunities by the Center for Advanced Manufacturing,” Johnson said.
+“They will help ensure Clemson programs are best-in-class at preparing students for professional careers in industry, so they will be ready to contribute on day one and to be leaders throughout their careers.”